-One quiet morning while I had the house all to myself, I belted on my holster and stood infront of the mirror.
+One quiet morning while I had the house all to myself, I belted on my holster and stood in front of the mirror.
 Concealing the gun wasn’t an issue.
 An unbuttoned shirt had more than enough length to cover my gun and holster.
-The same was true for a handful of polo style shirts.
+The same was true for a handful of polo-style shirts.

 A button-down shirt, on the other hand, was easy to manipulate.
 It moved out of the way with a flick of the thumb when drawing and easily moved for re-holstering.
-The one and only thing that I didn’t like was how wispy the shirt felt when moving it out of the way.
+The only thing that I didn’t like was how wispy the shirt felt when moving it out of the way.
 While this may not be an issue most of the time, I could imagine a breeze blowing in from behind me, keeping the shirt from being flicked away.

 Aside from the draw, I found that when pressing the gun out, the shirt would pull tight across my back.
 We aren’t talking about Incredible Hulk action where the shirt would rip apart, but it was tightening up and became mildly annoying.
-This annoyance was compounded if I was moving my upper body while the gun was at full extension.
+This annoyance was compounded if I moved my upper body while the gun was at full extension.

 Enter The Vest:

 Unfortunately, I’m not makin’ mad cheddar, yo! (bonus cool points if you can make the connection there), so I did what anyone on a budget would do.
 I took a ride to Walmart in search of an IDPA Vest.
 My first stop was in the Men’s Apparel department, followed by Sporting Goods.
-I struck out in both departments and wound up leaving empty handed.
+I struck out in both departments and wound up leaving empty-handed.

 As I walked to my car, I decided to make my way to the shopping complex next door and give Tractor Supply a try.
-After all, they were my saving grace when I was in the market for a Gilligan style hat to keep the sun off of my face and neck, what did I have to lose.
+After all, they were my saving grace when I was in the market for a Gilligan style hat to keep the sun off of my face and neck; what did I have to lose?
 I had better luck than Walmart, but Denim or Camo wasn’t the fashion statement I wanted to make at my next IDPA Match.

 Not All Vests are Created Equal:

 At this point, I couldn’t find the Safari Series vest and was trying on Carhartt and Under Armor apparel.
-Before leaving another store, empty handed, I tracked down an associate.
-I pulled the Safari Series vest up on my phone, showed it to the associate, and she took me to the near empty rack where they were stored.
+Before leaving another store empty-handed, I tracked down an associate.
+I pulled the Safari Series vest up on my phone, showed it to the associate, and she took me to the near-empty rack where they were stored.

 The associate was able to track down one in my size.
 I tried it on and was relieved that I finally found a vest that was long enough to cover a holstered gun.
-Finally, my search was over and I had an IDPA Vest.
+Finally, my search was over, and I had an IDPA Vest.